berrak/github-fork-and-pull-request-procedure/my-github-fork-procedure.md

 # Forking a Github repository

-How to handle an incoming Pull Request (PR) for your own repository, see [my pull request procedure](my-github-pull-request-procedure.md).
+How to handle an incoming Pull Request (PR) for your own repository, look here [my pull request procedure](my-github-pull-request-procedure.md).

 Use the `Fork` button to fork the Github repository.
-Here `afiskon/stm32-ssd1306` is the example repository.
+Here I use `afiskon/stm32-ssd1306` as an example repository.
 This creates the forked user Github repository (afiskon) repository in your own account (berrak), the 'forker'.
-Now, clone the forked repository to your local machine to make required code changes.
+Now, clone the forked repository to your local machine to make the required code changes.

         # Clone your fork to your local machine
         git clone https://github.com/berrak/stm32-ssd1306.git

 ## Keep your local fork up to date

-        # Configure upstream repo to remotes
+        # Configure upstream repository to remotes
         git remote add upstream https://github.com/afiskon/stm32-ssd1306.git

-        # Verify new remote named upstream.
+        # Verify the new remote, named upstream.
 The alias 'vre' expands to 'remote -v'.
         git vre

 Fetch the upstream branches and latest commits to bring them into your local machine repository.